 Unfounded belief into the insight into others’ minds has been shown to hold experimentally.
 Certainty that Knox was guilty, then, may very well have been born of an overconfidence in our ability to read the mental states of others.

-Thanks to Matt Vidal for sending the link!Lisa Wade is a professor of sociology at Occidental College.
+Thanks to Matt Vidal for sending the link!Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.